HenryXi/spring-boot/mybatis/README.md

 example for using MyBatis in Spring Boot step by step.

 **Require**

 I use following software and tools to build this project.
 Java 7 + Maven + PostgreSQL + IntelliJ

 **Project Structure**

 Create a maven project in Intellij and the structure like below.

 ![Project Structure](./Spring_Mybatis.png?raw=true )

 **Create table in your Database**

-I use follow SQL to create a sample table in my Database.
+I use following SQL to create a sample table in my Database.
 After creation insert a record in it.
 ```
 CREATE TABLE public.users (